How to Choose the Right Sleep Tracker: A Buyer's FAQ Guide

 Real-world performance testing in action

 I'm a side sleeper, and after night three with the Apple Watch Series 9, my wrist had a faint indent from the case.
-The Fitbit Inspire 3 at around 17 grams was a different story entirely - I forgot I was wearing it.
+The Fitbit Inspire 3 Health & Fitness Tracker with Stress Management at around 17 grams was a different story entirely - I forgot I was wearing it.

 2. Match Battery Life to Your Habits